 Recovery

-2. On the Recovery screen, click on Open System Restore.
+2. Click on Open System Restore.

 Open System Restore

-3. On the next screen, select Choose a different restore point.
+3. Select Choose a different restore point.

 Choose a different restore point

-4. Select a Restore point created on a date when the Windows 11 taskbar auto hide is working fine and click Next.
+4. Select a Restore point created on a date when the Windows 11 taskbar auto-hide is working fine and click Next.

 Next